Arthur-Milchior/anki-change-note-type/README.md

 #For developpers
 The method change, of ModelManager, is changed.
 It now returns the list of the new note ids of the changed note

+Update 2018-01-10: The creation date of note is preserved as much as possible (the date is incremented of a few miliseconds).
+The creation date of card is not preserved.